 14CO2 PORTABLE ANALYZER

 Planetary Emissions Management Inc. is pursuing new and emerging technologies, such as the iRIS-III, for high precision determination of 14CO2 in a portable analyzer.
 High frequency and high precision data for 14CO2 are required to track, analyze, manage and monetize fossil fuel derived CO2 in the biosphere.
-Humanities perturbation to the climate system cannot be fully understood, managed or monetized without increased data for 14CO2.
+Human perturbation to the climate system cannot be fully understood, managed or monetized without increased data for 14CO2.
 New 14CO2 data for diverse soil ecosystems are likely to yield a better understanding of their response to changing climate.

 GLOBAL MONITOR PLATFORM

 The Global Monitor Platform (GMP) is a multi-isotopic integrated field measurement platform.
 The GMP components may include commercial 12C and 13C analyzers for CO2 and experimental field analyzer modules for 14CO2 such as the iRIS-III analyzer now under development.
 The GMP can be configured to include CH4, N2O and their isotopic species available from commercial vendors.
 The GMP enables direct measurement of GHG’s across diverse project types, small and large.
 When coupled with well developed field methods to determine GHG fluxes, PEM provides commercially available comprehensive data for GHG budgets and verification of fossil-fuel emission reduction reporting.
 The GMP can be deployed to detect fraud in fossil-fuel emission reduction claims.